neicnordic/neic.no/_activities/puhuri.md

 ### Background

-*Seamless access to Lumi world-class supercomputer *Deploying services for resource allocation and 	tracking, and federated group management
+..*Seamless access to Lumi world-class supercomputer ..*Deploying services for resource allocation and 	tracking, and federated group management

 ### Collaborations
 Consortium:
-*CSC – IT Center for Science, FI
+..*CSC – IT Center for Science, FI
-*University of Iceland, IS
+..*University of Iceland, IS
-*Uninett Sigma2, NO
+..*Uninett Sigma2, NO
-*ETAIS, EE
+..*ETAIS, EE
-*SNIC, SE
+..*SNIC, SE
-*DeiC, DK
+..*DeiC, DK